What Does It Mean to Become a Member?

 According to the Rules of Procedures a member of the forum may withdraw at any time by giving written notice of withdrawal to the Secretariat.

-Nation states interested in becoming a member of IGF should contact the Secretariat:
+Nation states interested in becoming an IGF member should contact the Secretariat:

 Ottawa, Ontario Canada K1P 5Z9